techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 - `componentDidMount`: You have defined [this lifecycle method](https://reactjs.org/docs/react-component.html#componentdidmount) to start the uniform interval that will trigger the `moveObjects` action.
 - `trackMouse`: You have defined this method to update the `canvasMousePosition` property of the `App` component.
 This property is used by the `moveObjects` action.
 Note that this property does not refer to the mouse position over the HTML document.
 [It refers to a relative position inside your canvas](https://stackoverflow.com/questions/10298658/mouse-position-inside-autoscaled-svg).
 You will define the `canvasMousePosition` function in a moment.
 - `render`: This method now passes the `angle` property and the `trackMouse` method to your `Canvas` component.
 This component will use `angle` to update the way it renders your cannon and the `trackMouse` to attach as an event listener to the `svg` element.
 You will update this component in a while.
 - `App.propTypes`: You now have two properties defined here, `angle` and `moveObjects`.
 The first one, `angle`, refers to the angle that your cannon is aiming to.
-The second one, `moveObjects`, is the function that is going to be triggered on an uniform interval to update your cannon.
+The second one, `moveObjects`, is the function that is going to be triggered on a uniform interval to update your cannon.

 Now that you have updated your `App` component, you have to add the following function to the `formulas.js` file: